openssl/technical-policies/policies/testing.md

 Pull Requests that only affect minor cosmetic output do not require tests.

-By agreement of the Pull Request reviewers it is acceptable for the tests to be added via a different Pull Request to the main Pull Request.
+It is acceptable for the tests to be added via a different Pull Request to the main Pull Request.

-By agreement of the Pull Request reviewers a test may be omitted where writing the test would result in disproportionately more effort than writing the code being tested.
+A test may be omitted where writing the test would result in disproportionately more effort than writing the code being tested.
 For example, difficult to reproduce error conditions.

 Performance Testing
 -------------------

-Performance testing should be performed automatically via CI on a regular basis for certain components as defined by the OTC from time to time.
+Performance testing should be performed automatically via CI on a regular basis for certain components as defined by the OTC.

 Examples of performance testing that should be considered include:
 - Individual algorithm performance operating over different input sizes
 - SSL/TLS handshake time over multiple handshakes and for different protocol versions and resumption/non-resumption handshakes

 Performance figures should be collected and tracked over time.
-Alerts should be sent if performance drops below an agreed threshold versus an agreed baseline as set from time to time by the OTC.

 Recommendations
 ---------------